UMWEDU/umw-careercenter-sync/_pages/spring-2020-events.md

 published: true
 post_date: 2019-08-12 10:18:05
 ---
 The Career Center is hosting a variety of events during the Spring 2020 semester.
-Encourage your student to attend!
 More information and registration available <a href="https://umw.joinhandshake.com/login?requested_authentication_method=standard">via Handshake.</a>

 <!--more-->